 This report should be read in conjunction with the following documents and drawings:

+1. MA All in One Rev A

-1. A488-05- rev H (A1 1-100) Proposed layouts 2.
-British Standards Institute - BS5837:2012 Trees in relation to design, demolition and construction - Recommendations 3.
-Tree Protection Plan - AATPP2PAR
+2. British Standards Institute - BS5837:2012 Trees in relation to design, demolition and construction - Recommendations

+3. Tree Protection Plan - AATPP26PA

 4.0 Site description